 In concert he has performed with the Philadelphia Orchestra, National Symphony Orchestra, Chautauqua Symphony Orchestra and Buffalo Philharmonic.
 His repertoire includes Uriel in The Creation, Handel's Messiah, Richard Einhorn's Voices of Light, and Arthur Honegger's oratorio King David.

 He received his Master's in Vocal Performance from Indiana University and his Bachelor's in Vocal Performance from the State University of New York.

-Upcoming later this season is Spoleta with Austin Lyric Opera.
-He will return to Virgina Opera next season in Salome.
+Jeffrey returns to Virgina Opera next season as the First Jew in Salome and to Hawaii Opera Theatre as well as Opera Anchorage, as Goro.
 Roles in preparation include Guillot in Manon and Mime in Wagner's Ring.